-Now that you’ve determined the three to five traits that make your school “remarkable,” or, perhaps, “distinctive,” in the minds of parents of prospective students, remember that they must be truly remarkable traits about your school.
 There are private Christian and Catholic schools which still believe that because they espouse Gospel values that they are remarkable.
 In this day and age, that may be enough when the enrollment choices are either the local faith-based school or the local public school.

-However, there are many choices today – public, private, parochial, cyber, charter, cyber-charter, and, if NONE of the schools in the area are what the parent believes is the best educational environment for their child, then the choice can be home schooling.
+However, there are many choices today – public, private, parochial, cyber, charter, cyber-charter, and, if NONE of the schools in the area are what the parent believes is the best educational environment for their child, then the choice can be homeschooling.

 The case is more obvious, however, if there are three Catholic schools and a Christian school within a four-mile radius of a child’s home.
-Saying that the number one remarkable characteristic about the school is that the curriculum is infused with the message of the Gospel is a moot marketing point because all four schools can say that – or at least, have the potential to say that
+Saying that the number one remarkable characteristic about the school is that the curriculum is infused with the message of the Gospel is a moot marketing point because all four schools can say that – or at least, have the potential to say that.

 If you build your school on that singular quality, please note that other schools have done the same thing…and are no longer open.
-Christian values are EXPECTATIONS in a Christian or Catholic faith-based school.
+Christ-centered values are EXPECTATIONS in a Christian or Catholic faith-based school.
 That’s like buying a car because it can go in reverse and stop when the brakes are applied.

 If you’re considering that to be your distinctive marketing trait, and there are other schools in the area that consider that to be their distinctive marketing trait, then, in the mind of the parent, there is “no significant difference” between the choices.
-When that happens, the school with the lowest cost or, the best financial aid package, is the school they’ll choose.

 Before going further, some explanation is necessary.